lukechilds/window/README.md

 Exports a jsdom window object.
 This is useful for enabling browser modules to run in Node.js or testing browser modules in any Node.js test framework.

+Requires Node.js v6 or newer, use `window@3` to support older Node.js versions.

 ## Install

 ```shell